 This is a work in progress – and my future research may prove me wrong – but I understand that Kojonup Barracks may be the only structure standing of the military posts in Western Australia.
 The Barracks, in this case using the term specifically for soldiers’ accommodation, has no doubt been changed slightly, but basically remains the design built by and for the 51st detachment in 1845.

 The WO12 Quarterly Musters and Pay Lists provide the names of the troops, and in most cases where they were deployed each month.
+The earliest records I have found for the postings of individual soldiers in the Colony, is in WO12-7262 folios 242-260, 25th March to 24th December 1830, where 63rd troops posted to Port Leschenault, the Interior, Murray River, Port Augusta, Upper Swan and Kelmscott/Canning are mentioned.
 Click here for more information about War Office records.

-In this example (left), the 21st’s detachment of troop distribution at military posts for the month of September 1837 is shown.
+In the example above, the 21st Regiment’s troop distribution at military posts for the month of September 1837 is shown.
 York scores one lieutenant, one sergeant and 35 rank and file; Kojonup one lieutenant but only seven rank and file.

 As research progresses, more information will be available on the Redcoat military posts in Western Australia.